— switzerland home page —

 More about Home At First’s Ticino — Italian Switzerland — Lodgings

-What are Home At First’s Ticino apartments like?
+What are Home At First’s apartments in Italian Switzerland like?
 Each is unique.
 They come in all sizes and shapes.
 Furnishings range from Italian traditional to modern to eclectic.
 Some have multiple bedrooms and baths; others may have a single bedroom and bathroom.
 There are a few studio apartments that provide economic lodging for single travelers.
 Most apartments have terraces or balconies, some with impressive views of Lake Maggiore.
 All apartments are secure private quarters with private bathrooms, and all must meet Home At First standards of quality and equipment:

 • HOSTING: All Home At First‘s Ticino apartments have friendly, knowledgeable, helpful, accessible hosts.
 Hosts may be the lodging owners or their representatives.
 Some live on-site.
 Some have offices on-site or nearby.
 Hosts will welcome you, show you around the apartment, explain its workings, and be on-call if questions, problems, or emergencies arise.